Startup Disk Full on MacBook Pro/Air, How to Clean Startup Disk

 To clean system storage on startup disk, MacMaster can delete System Junk, including cache, logs and more.

-And if it is apps that are occupying the most space of startup disk, MacMaster Uninstaller can completely remove unwanted apps and related app data.
+And if it is apps that are occupying the most space of startup disk, MacMaster Uninstaller can completely remove unwanted apps and related app data to reduce system storage on Mac.

 MacMaster can also find and delete large/old files, iOS backups, mail attachments, trash, extensions and many other junk files from startup disk.
 It can make the startup disk almost full gone right away.